MFlisar/MaterialDialogs/README.md

 # Introduction

-It works as simply as following: From within an `Activity`/`Fragment` create a dialog like following:
+It works as simple as following: From within an `Activity`/`Fragment` create a dialog like following:

 ```kotlin
 DialogInfo(